 - Learning new skills: People can attend self-management education programs that can teach them skills to improve their quality of life.
 These

-programsmay help people to understand more about appropriate exercises and the use of medication.
+programsmay help people understand more about appropriate exercises and medication.

 People experiencing arthritic pain may wish to speak to a doctor before purchasing a new mattress.
 While a suitable mattress may help with aches and pains, it should not be a substitute for medical treatment.

 Treatment for arthritis can include medication, physical therapy, or surgery.
-People should discuss the benefits and risks of these treatments with their healthcare provider.
+People should discuss the benefits and risks of these treatments with a healthcare professional.

 Can a mattress really help with arthritis?

 There is not much research investigating the mattress types, materials, structure, and how they can affect people with arthritis in both the short and long term.

 According to a 2021 study, a medium-firm mattress may promote sleep comfort, quality, and spinal alignment.